Pondidum/pulumi-aws-nomad/readme.md

 ## I just want to run it

 You must have a keypair in aws to use already, and installed into the correct ssh folder on your machine for this to work.
+Also add your IP address to the Allowed IP Address list in (index.ts)[https://github.com/Pondidum/pulumi-aws-nomad/blob/master/index.ts#L40] for SSH connections to work.

 ```bash
 ./scripts/create-tls-certificates